 The Mobile Gaming Market Structure in 2026

 The mobile gaming market in 2026 has a bifurcated structure that ATT accelerated but did not create.
 High-monetisation genres — 4X strategy, match-3 with live service economies, role-playing games with gacha mechanics, casino/social casino — have LTVs high enough to support UA costs even at reduced targeting efficiency.
 These genres have consolidated around a small number of globally scaled publishers: Scopely (now part of Savvy Games Group after Saudi Arabia acquisition), King (Activision Blizzard / Microsoft), Zynga (Take-Two), and a handful of Asian publishers with strong live-service operations.
 Publishers in these categories are the primary buyers of AppLovin’s AXON-powered inventory, and their economics have strengthened as mid-tier competition declined.
+In crypto-adjacent verticals, the equivalent shift is wallet-based targeting replacing demographic ad models.

 The casualty tier — puzzle games without strong live-service economies, hyper-casual games that monetised almost entirely through advertising rather than in-app purchase, mid-core games with insufficient LTV to justify AXON CPMs — has contracted substantially.
 Hyper-casual as a format has effectively ceased to be economically viable at scale; the CPMs available for hyper-casual ad inventory do not cover the UA cost of acquiring players in a post-IDFA environment where broad targeting is more expensive and less efficient than narrow targeting.
 AppLovin’s dominance has therefore produced a market where the infrastructure is strong and the beneficiaries are the publishers with the monetisation depth to access it.